luigisaetta/my-speaker-recognition/vm-creation.md

 If you want that the environment fastapi1 becomes the default environment and have it available immediately after login (as ubuntu)
 * modify .bashrc file
-* add at the end the line conda activate fastapi1
+* add at the end the line: conda activate fastapi1

 ### Firewall